-All new construction applications, except those new construction applications identified in (a) and (b) below, shall be funded in the order of receipt of an Approved Application for funding.
+All new construction applications, except those new construction applications identified in (a) through (c) below, shall be funded in the order of receipt of an Approved Application for funding.

-- (a) Approved Applications for New Construction Grant(s) funded with the proceeds of state bonds approved by the voters prior to January 1, 2002. - (b) Approved applications for New Construction Grant(s) authorized by Education Code Sections 17078.10 through 17078.30.
+- (a) Approved Applications for New Construction Grant(s) funded with the proceeds of state bonds approved by the voters prior to January 1, 2002. - (b) Approved Applications for New Construction Grant(s) authorized by Education Code Sections 17078.10 through 17078.30. - (c) Approved Applications that utilize pupil eligibility derived from the Alternative Enrollment Projection method.
+These applications shall be funded in order of receipt once the OPSC and the DRU have approved the Alternative Enrollment Projection method or the Alternative Enrollment Projection annual update.